Ancient biography

-Ancient biography, or bios, as distinct from modern biography, was a genre of Greek and Roman literature interested in describing the goals, achievements, failures, and character of ancient historical persons and whether or not they should be imitated.
+Ancient biography, bios or bioi (plural), as distinct from modern biography, was a genre of Greek and Roman literature interested in describing the goals, achievements, failures, and character of ancient historical persons and whether or not they should be imitated.

+History

+The earliest pioneers of ancient biography are found in the 4th century BC, amongst Greek works such as Xenophon's Agesilaus and Memoirs of Socrates, Isocrates' Evagoras, and Aristoxenus' publications.
+During the 1st century BC to 2nd Century AD, Cornelius Nepos' De Viris Illustribus, Plutarch's Parallel Lives, Suetonius' De Vita Caesarum, Lucian's Demonax and Peregrinus, and Tacitus' Agricola were examples of this development.
+Also in late antiquity, the Gospel narratives, Philostratus' Lives of the Sophists and Life of Apollonius of Tyana, Porphyry's Life of Pythagoras and Life of Plotinus, and Diogenes Laërtius' Lives and Opinions of Eminent Philosophers.

-Subgenres
+Subgenres and characteristics

-Authors of ancient bios, such as the works of Nepos and Plutarch's Parallel Lives imitated many of the same sources and techniques of the contemporary historiographies of ancient Greece, notably including the works of Herodotus and Thucydides.
+Authors of ancient bios, such as the works of Nepos and Plutarch imitated many of the same sources and techniques of the contemporary historiographies of ancient Greece, notably including the works of Herodotus and Thucydides.
 There were various forms of ancient biographies, including: